lisa-gm/pyINLA/install.md

     ```
     daint_activate_conda_env
     ```
-    Note: This function will try to activate the most performant environment available on the cluster.
-You can also activate a specific environment by providing the `--env` argument to the function.
+    Note: This function tries to activate the most performant environment available on the cluster.
+You can also activate a specific environment by providing the `--env` argument.

-## Others Informations
+## Other Information

-- After using conda for installing packages, it is recommended to run a cleanup using `conda clean --all`.
+- After installing packages with conda, it is recommended to run `conda clean --all`.
 - These installation procedures and `conda` environments have been tested on Linux systems based on both `x86` and `aarch64` architectures.
-- The `sqlite` module might not work properly, in this case forcing the following version of `sqlite` might help:
+- If the `sqlite` module does not work properly, forcing the following version might help:
     ```bash
     conda install conda-forge::sqlite=3.45.3
     ```
-- It is worth mentionning that CuPy switched NCCL to lazy import, which means that NCCL needs to be imported first explictly using `from cupy.cuda import nccl` before being available in `cupy.cuda.nccl`.
+- CuPy switched NCCL to lazy import, which means NCCL must be imported explicitly with `from cupy.cuda import nccl` before it is available in `cupy.cuda.nccl`.